-Road controlling authorities, their consultants, those who work on the roads, and those that drive on them must all share in the responsibility of making roadwork sites safe.
+Road controlling authorities, their consultants, those who work on the roads, and those that drive on the roads, cyclists and pedestrians must all share in the responsibility of making roadwork sites safe.

 The interim version of the Code was released in July 2000 and over the last twelve years the roading industry has gained considerable experience and made improvements to the traffic management regime.
 NZTA recognises the key role that the roading industry has had in the development of this Code, through the contribution of their knowledge and experience.